 Cellarius’ charts are the most sought after of celestial charts, blending the striking imagery of the golden age of Dutch cartography with contemporary scientific knowledge.
 If fact, they represent the high point of not just Dutch celestial maps, but all artistic renditions of the celestial skies.

-Price: Euro 7.950,- (voor both northern and southern hemisphere together)
+Price: Euro 7.950,- (voor both northern and southern hemisphere together, incl.
+2 frames)